aporeto-inc/gaia/doc/documentation.md

 ##### `DELETE /designmode/:id`

-Remove the design mode assests with the specified namespace ID.
+Remove the design mode assests with the given import reference ID.

+##### `GET /designmode/:id`

+Retrieve the design mode with the given import reference ID.

 #### Attributes